Moduli of spaces with prescribed homotopy groups: Abstract

 \section{Abstract}

-We describe a homotopy-theoretic approach to the theory of moduli of $\Pi$-algebras of Blanc-Dwyer-Goerss using the $\infty$-category $P_{\Sigma}(\spheres)$ of product-preserving presheaves on finite wedges of positive-dimensional spheres, reproving all of their results in this new setting.
+We describe a homotopy-theoretic approach to the theory of moduli of realizations of Blanc-Dwyer-Goerss, reproducing their obstructions to realizing a given $\Pi$-algebra as homotopy groups of a pointed space.
+Our techniques are based on the $\infty$-category $\presheaves_{\Sigma}(\spheres)$ of product-preserving presheaves on finite wedges of positive-dimensional spheres, leading to more conceptual and streamlined arguments.